Question: What qualifications does your surgeon have?

 Question: Is your doctor an expert in his field?

 Answer: Many doctors, including plastic surgeons, claim to have expertise in cosmetic surgical procedures but how do they justify this expertise?
 If they have travelled overseas, have they just observed plastic surgery or did an expert in the field teach them?
-Prof. Kirwan visited renowed surgeon Dr. Marco Gasparotti in Rome and in Yugoslavia to learn the technique of Three Dimensional Superficial Liposculpture (3D-SLS).
-Dr. Gasparotti visited Prof. Kirwan’s office in Norwalk, teaching the technique personally to Prof. Kirwan, as well as participating in a symposium for other plastic surgeons.
+Dr. Kirwan visited renowed surgeon Dr. Marco Gasparotti in Rome and in Yugoslavia to learn the technique of Three Dimensional Superficial Liposculpture (3D-SLS).
+Dr. Gasparotti visited Dr. Kirwan’s office in Norwalk, teaching the technique personally to Dr. Kirwan, as well as participating in a symposium for other plastic surgeons.

 Answer: Are you going to be the patient on whom they are doing their first procedure or one of their first few?
 Do you really think it is possible to learn how to perform Liposculpture in a one or two week course?
 Of course not.
 It is important for you to find out whether your doctor is the expert he or she claims to be.